aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/how-to-create-stock-charts/_index.md

 {{% /alert %}}

-## **What is stock chart?**
+## **What is a stock chart?**

-Stock charts are a specific chart used to track the changes in price of traded assets.
-Assets such commodities, stocks and cryptocurrencies.
-They allow you see high and low values over time, along with opening and closing values in the one chart.
-Aspose.Cells offers 4 stock charts and to use these, you must have the right sets of data available and you must select the columns in the right order.
+Stock charts are a specific type of chart used to track changes in the price of traded assets, such as commodities, stocks, and cryptocurrencies.
+They allow you to see high and low values over time, along with opening and closing values in a single chart.
+Aspose.Cells offers four stock charts, and to use them you must have the right set of data available and select the columns in the right order.

-The below set of data shows the daily trading information for a stock.
-We are going to use this data to create each of the 4 stock charts available in Aspose.Cells.
+The set of data below shows the daily trading information for a stock.
+We are going to use this data to create each of the four stock charts available in Aspose.Cells.

 ![todo:image_alt_text](stock.chart.data.png)
 {{< app/cells/assistant language="java" >}}